How do I find the best life insurance for senior citizens?

 For many of you, this will likely be the last life insurance policy you’ll buy.
 Which means that it’s all the more important to make sure that it’s the best policy for your individual needs.

-So let’s take a closer look at how life insurance costs now that you are over age 60.
+So let’s take a closer look at how much life insurance costs now that you are a senior.
 I am also going to dig into the best type of life insurance for seniors and how to find the lowest premiums!

 Look, the honest truth is as we get older, life insurance becomes more expensive.